 In severe cases, you will have to resort to a veterinarian for surgical emptying of the crop.
 This is not something you can do at home.

 If you are observant or lucky enough to catch crop issues when they start, you will have much better outcomes than if the problem has been going on for a while.

 If you can keep them away from likely sources of trouble (long grasses, nails, small pieces of string) and ensure you pick up rubbish around the chicken yard, your hens will likely be fine.

 Small chicks can get into trouble when they start eating their bedding.
-Give them a small saucer of chick grit to help with their digestion.
-It’s nice to be able to give them some fresh greens too, but make sure the pieces are easily digestible for them.
+Please give them a small saucer of chick grit to help with their digestion.
+It’s nice to give them some fresh greens too, but make sure the pieces are easily digestible for them.

-We hope you never have to deal with this problem, but if you do this article should help you along the way.
+We hope you never have to deal with this problem, but this article should help you along the way if you do.